No more section 21? A temporary reprieve for landlords but……

 The Last Word

-The effects of this change remain to be seen but I can’t help feeling there will be a domino effect.
+The effects of this change and when it becomes law in whatever form remain to be seen but I can’t help feeling there will be a domino effect.

 I guess it’s going to be a case of ‘watch this space’ until we know more.